Trump says FBI raided Mar-a-Lago

 But there are signs DOJ may have expanded its probe.

-Last week, Trump’s former White House counsel, Pat Cipollone, was reportedly called to testify before a federal grand jury, as was his deputy Pat Philbin.
+Last week, Trump’s former White House counsel, Pat Cipollone, was reportedly called to testify before a federal grand jury, as was his deputy Patrick Philbin.

 The two men may be able to offer a more wide-ranging look at Trump’s actions leading up to Jan.
 6. Cipollone pushed back against another plan by Trump campaign attorneys to seize voting machines.
 He also had concerns about the legality of Trump’s plans to march to the Capitol on Jan.
 6, according to testimony from White House aide Cassidy Hutchinson before the House committee investigating the attack.

-Kenneth Klukowski, a former deputy to Clark, is also reportedly cooperating with DOJ’s investigation.
+Kenneth Klukowski, a former deputy to Clark, is also reportedly cooperating with the DOJ investigation.

 In his lengthy statement, Trump railed against the search, comparing it to Watergate.